keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/5. Privilege Escalation/SUID Privilege Escalation/writeup.md

 ### sudo chmod 4755 backup

-Here 4 is reffer as SUID bit because we already set owner of this file to root now after setting SUID bit this file will run with root-level privileges.
+Here 4 is referred to SUID bit because we already set owner of this file to root now after setting SUID bit this file will run with root-level privileges.

 Now let's start Attack on our ssh terminal,